Jean Piero Pérez

-Jean Piero Pérez (born 7 March 1981) is a Venezuelan professional boxer and is the current interim World Boxing Association flyweight champion.
+Jean Piero Pérez (born 7 March 1981) is a Venezuelan professional boxer who held the Interim WBA Flyweight title from January 2011 to June 2011.

 Professional career

-Pérez made his professional debut on April 24, 2004 defeating Panama's Eloy Carpintero in the Gimnasio Rafael Hernández in Panama City.
+Pérez made his professional debut on April 24, 2004 defeating Panama's Eloy Carpintero in the Gimnasio Escolar in David, Chiriquí, Panama.

 On January 29, 2011, Pérez won a twelve round unanimous decision over Jesús Jiménez of Mexico to capture the interim WBA flyweight title.
-The bout was held at the Arena Cliseo, Guadalajara, Mexico.
+The bout was held at the Arena Coliseo, Guadalajara, Mexico.

 He who won the gold medal as an amateur at the 2002 Central American and Caribbean Games in San Salvador.
 In the final he defeated Puerto Rico's Carlos Valcárcel.